-- 42.4 Whilst the race is suspended: - a) Neither the race nor the timekeeping system will stop. - b) Cars may be worked on once they have stopped in the fast lane but any such work must not impede the resumption of the race. - c) Refuelling is forbidden. - d) Only team members and officials will be permitted in the pit lane. - 42.5 Unless asked to do so by the officials, cars may not be moved from the fast lane whilst the race is suspended.
+- 42.4 Whilst the race is suspended: - a) Neither the race nor the timekeeping system will stop. - b) The race director may extend the maximum race time in consultation with the Organiser (see Article 5.3). - c) Cars may be worked on once they have stopped in the fast lane but any such work must not impede the resumption of the race. - d) Refuelling is forbidden. - e) Only team members and officials will be permitted in the pit lane. - 42.5 Unless asked to do so by the officials, cars may not be moved from the fast lane whilst the race is suspended.
 A penalty under Article 15.3 c) will be imposed on drivers whose car is moved from the fast lane to any other part of the pit lane.
 Any car which was in the pit entry or pit lane at the time the race was suspended will not incur a penalty.
 However, if the race has been suspended in the pit lane (see Article 42.2) a penalty will only be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.